e-mo/rp2x_rfm69/README.md

 I think these changes are the correct direction and I look foward to being happier with the state of the RUDP code, as well as iproving higher level support for some of the RFM69s more advanced features.

 **2025.04.13:**
 This marks the 1.0 release.
-With
+I felt this cleanup and release was necessary to finally establish a baseline and get all documentation and the repo up to date.
+Because the RUDP interface was removed with this, I will be pushing hard to get the rudp library documentated and stable.

 ---